 George Swain married again, in August of 1914, to Mary A. (Batchelder) Rand, the widow of Frank H. Rand.
 After their marriage, they lived at 1988 Commonwealth in Brighton.

 On February 11, 1915, 435 Marlborough was acquired from George Swain by real estate dealer Max Shoolman.

 435 Marlborough was not listed in the 1916 Blue Book.

-In the spring of 1919, 435 Marlborough was acquired from Samuel Hudson by Dr. George Sherwin Clark Badger and his wife, Grace M. (Spear) Badger.
-The transaction was reported in the Boston Globe on March 29, 1919.
+On March 26, 1919, 435 Marlborough was acquired from Samuel Hudson by Dr. George Sherwin Clark Badger, He and his wife, Grace M. (Spear) Badger, made it their home.
 They previously had lived at 48 Hereford.
-Grace Badger is shown as the owner of 435 Marlborough on the 1928 and 1938 Bromley maps.
 They also maintained a home in Cohasset.

 George Badger was a physician and maintained his office at 435 Marlborough.
 During his career, he served as physician in chief of the New England Baptist Hospital, and also was an instructor at Harvard Medical School.

 On April 17, 1922, he transferred the property into his wife’s name.

 George Badger died in April of 1954.
 Grace Badger continued to live at 435 Marlborough until about 1958, when she moved to an apartment at 295 Beacon.

 On August 4, 1958, 435 Marlborough was purchased from Grace Badger by Katherine (Catherine/Kay) (Cullen) Gilgunn, the wife of Philip Gilgunn (Gilgun).
 They lived at 432 Marlborough, where they operated a lodging house.
 She was a nurse.